signalfx/integrations/Example/docs/readme.md

   ```
   ---
   title: A human-understandable title of the metric.
   brief: A brief description of what the metric measures.
-Specify the unit of measurement, such as bytes or percent.
+Specify the unit of
+  measurement, such as bytes or percent.
-  metric_type: One of gauge, counter or cumulative_counter.
+  metric_type: The type of metric this is.
+Typically this will be gauge, counter
+  or cumulative_counter.
   ---
   ```